 Jo Nova is a prize-winning science grad and award winning blogger.
 Over 2 million people have visited her site.
 A long time ago she was a Green, and still wants to save the world, but with the scientific method (…a good civilization is going to waste.)

 Andrew Bolt described her writing as “outstanding”, and called one piece “a magnificant polemic.”
 She’s been quoted by James Delingpole, Christopher Booker, and Mark Steyn.
 She’s been blamed for the collapse of the ETS and named in the Australian Parliament.
 The Oxfam report on ClimateGate news improbably listed her blog influence as being equal to NASA in the Climategate email saga.
 The Wheeler Centre in Melbourne listed Jo Nova as the balancing counterpoint to the combined scientific weight of The UN and government departments.
 She must be doing something right.

 Her blog won Best Topical Blog of 2015, The LifeTime Achievement Award in the 2014 Bloggies and Best Australian and New Zealand Blog in 2012.
-Nearly 500,000 people visited it in 2014, up 20% on the previous year.
+Over 600,000 people visited it in 2014, up 20% on the previous year.

 Dismayed at the way science was being exploited for financial gain, status and power, in 2008 she wrote The Skeptics Handbook pro bono.
 The booklet took off with over 220,000 copies published worldwide.
 It was so popular that volunteers translated it into: French, German (twice), Swedish, Norwegian, Finnish, Turkish, Japanese, Danish, Czech, Portuguese, Italian, Balkan, Spanish, Lao and Thai.
 Her paper Climate Money was the first to document the unprecedented rise of volunteer auditors and independent scientists and the massive one-sided way government funding worked to distort science: supporters of the man-made climate catastrophe had been paid 3,500 times as much as skeptics (yet the skeptics were called the shills).
 She was also the first to spotlight the influential role of banks and financial houses who had a major stake in carbon trading.